 For English-language works, titles are capitalized headline-style in source citations.
 In headline style, the first and last words of title and subtitle and all other major words are capitalized.

 A colon is used to separate the main title from the subtitle even if no colon appears in the source itself.

-Where a full day/month/year date for access dates for websites, dates for conferences etc is required, the School of Historical and Philosophical Inquiry recommends using the Australian format i.e. 6 February 2018.
+Where a full day/month/year date for access dates for websites, dates for conferences etc is required, for students in the School of Historical and Philosophical Inquiry the School recommends using the Australian format i.e. 6 February 2018.
 Chicago 17th ed recommends using in U.S. format.